merkle-open/generator-nitro/packages/generator-nitro/generators/app/templates/project/helpers/readme.md

 # Custom <%= options.templateEngine %> helpers

-If your project needs any additional or custom helpers, place them in this folder.
+If your project needs any additional or custom helpers, place them in this folder.<% if (options.templateEngine === 'hbs') { %> Subdirectories are also allowed <% } %>
 Every file which has the .js extension will be included.

 These helpers will be loaded into Nitro automatically.